-Some hold the unveiling on or close to the “sheloshim”, the thirtieth day after the death and completion of the mourning period for all, except a parent, as is customary in Israel.
+There is no “set” time for when an unveiling should take place, however, there are some customary times that families may wish to have one.
+Some hold the unveiling on, or close to, “sheloshim”, which is the thirtieth day after the death.
+It is the completion of the mourning period for all, except a parent, as is customary in Israel.

-The general custom for most Americans has been to have the unveiling around the eleventh Hebrew month (with the completion of Kaddish) or the twelfth Hebrew month (with the completion of the mourning period for a parent).
+The general custom for most Americans is to have the unveiling around the eleventh Hebrew month, which is the completion of Kaddish, or the twelfth Hebrew month, which is the completion of the mourning period for a parent.

-Because Jewish Tradition does not prescribe a specific time, an unveiling can be held at a time most convenient to the family, taking into account the weather, vacation periods, family simchas, and appropriate gathering times.
-Thus, if a family would like an unveiling near the Yahrzeit, but the timing is inconvenient because of weather or family needs, the unveiling date is flexible.
-When setting a date, always consult with the Rabbi who will be officiating to confirm their availability, and if the desired date is appropriate for an unveiling according to the Jewish calendar.
+Since Jewish tradition does not prescribe a specific time, an unveiling can be held at a time that is most convenient for the family.
+When scheduling an unveiling, one should consider the weather, vacation periods, family celebrations, and appropriate gathering times.
+When setting a date, always consult with your officiating Rabbi to confirm their availability and if the desired date is appropriate for an unveiling according to the Jewish calendar.

-The immediate family should arrive at the gravesite well before the others arrive.
-They can then be sure that the unveiling cloth covers the monument.
-(Sinai Memorials will provide the unveiling cloth.)
-The family and friends gather around the grave.
-The Rabbi begins with readings from the book of Psalms and recitation of the appropriate prayers, followed by words of eulogy usually spoken by the Rabbi or sometimes by family members.
-The traditional Memorial Prayer (the “Moleh”) is recited, followed by the Kaddish if there is a minyan present.
-The Rabbi will direct the family when to remove the covering from the monument.
+The immediate family should arrive at the gravesite ahead of the scheduled unveiling time and make sure the cloth provided to you covers the monument.
+Family and friends will arrive and gather around the grave at the time of the unveiling.
+The Rabbi begins with readings from the book of Psalms and the recitation of prayers, followed by a eulogy.
+Some family members may also wish to speak at the unveiling.
+Upon the conclusion of their service, the Rabbi will recite the traditional memorial prayer, the “Moleh”, this is followed by the Kaddish, if there is a minyan present.
+The Rabbi will then direct the family to remove the covering from the monument.

-While not required by religious law, it is highly recommended that a Rabbi officiate, since Rabbis are religious professionals who are acquainted with the rituals, the appropriate prayers, and the Jewish calendar.
-A Rabbi can provide guidance and advice during a very stressful time, and ensure that the ceremony to honor the deceased is both appropriate and meaningful.
+While not required by religious law, it is highly recommended that a Rabbi officiate, since Rabbis are religious professional with knowledge of the rituals, appropriate prayers, and the Jewish calendar.
+A Rabbi can also provide guidance and advice during a very stressful time as well as ensure that the ceremony to honor the deceased is both appropriate and meaningful.
 Families may find it more comforting to choose a Rabbi who knows the family or was personally acquainted with the deceased.

+A minyan is a quorum of ten men, or ten men and women in some synagogues, over the age of 13, required for traditional Jewish public worship.
 For most of the rituals and prayers recited at an unveiling, it is not necessary for a minyan to be present.
-However, Jewish law requires the presence of a minyan to recite the Kaddish—and since an unveiling is a time when it is most appropriate to say Kaddish, every effort should be made to assure the presence of a minyan.
+However, Jewish law requires the presence of a minyan to recite the Kaddish.
+Since an unveiling is a time when it is most appropriate to say Kaddish, every effort should be made to assure the presence of a minyan.

-Notification should be made approximately two to four weeks before the unveiling, so guests can plan accordingly.
-To help you notify family and friends, Sinai Memorials can provide you with complementary printed information that includes the details about the unveiling such as the date, time, and location.
+Family and friends should be notified approximately two to four weeks before the unveiling.
+Sinai Memorials can provide you with complementary printed information to send out that include the unveiling details, such as the date, time and location.